White noise analysis on manifolds and the energy representation of a gauge group: Abstract

 The energy representation of a gauge group on a Riemannian manifold has been discussed by several authors.
-In Ref.
-12, Y. Shimada has shown the irreducibility with the use of White Noise Analysis, where the compactness of the Riemannian manifold is assumed.
-In this paper we extend its technique to the noncompact case.
+Y. Shimada has shown the irreducibility for compact Riemannian manifold, using white noise analysis.
+In this paper we extend its technique to the noncompact Riemannian manifolds which have differential operators satisfying some conditions.